I’ve got a bad feeling in my tummy about this marriage…

 Are you looking for a heartwarming and feel-good movie romance, that makes you want to fall in love all over again?
 Stop reading now as this is not that movie, although it does have its moments.
 Heartburn (1986) was firstly a novel and then this book was adapted and filmed long before Scarlett Johansson and Adam Driver gave us their Marriage Story.

-Like War of the Roses (1989), Heartburn gave us the low down on the dissolution of a relationship with two one time Best Actor and Actress nominated Oscar talents acting as the couple in question.
+Like War of the Roses (1989), Heartburn gave us the low down on the dissolution of a relationship.
+This is a film with two one time Best Actor and Actress nominated Oscar talents acting as the couple in question.
 Heartburn‘s leads were played out by two Hollywood heavies, Meryl Streep and Jack Nicholson respectively.

 The novel and then script for Heartburn was partly based on one of Nora Ephron’s marriages.
 In the script, she blended fact and fiction on her relationship with Carl Bernstein, a top journalist who had a role in reporting the Watergate scandal.
 Nora Ephron was also the name behind other romcoms such as When Harry Met Sally (1989), Sleepless in Seattle (1993) and You’ve Got Mail (1998).